OSHA Workplace Violations – Get Legal Help Here

 As a worker, you are entitled to a safe working environment.
 This may include things like making sure you have the necessary safety gear such as hard hats, special suits and goggles, as well as ensuring that you’ve received proper training from your supervisor.
 OSHA also requires that your employer train you in a language that you understand, and that they report any injuries necessitating hospitalization within 24 hours of them happening.
 Should you need copies of safety tests from your employer, they should be able to provide them to you within a reasonable timeframe, and your supervisor should confirm that all machines you work on are safe and regularly serviced.
 Your employer is also required to keep injury logs and make them available to you at any time, and you should be able to request an OSHA inspection and speak to the supervisor if for any reason you feel that there have been some safety issues that are concerning happening in your workplace.

-Work-Related Injuries in Indiana – What are My Rights?
+Work-Related Injuries – What are My Rights?

 Work-related injuries can be serious and catastrophic.
 Chances are you may need to seek treatment and recover for a few weeks to months, depending on your injuries.
 According to OSHA regulations, you are protected from any intimidation should you choose to report an OSHA infraction.
 This means that you cannot be demoted, fired, disciplined, bullied, suspended, blacklisted, threatened or have your hours or pay reduced due to your speaking out on a safety issue.
-If this happened to you, it’s time to get in touch with an Indiana work injury attorney so you can file a lawsuit to help recover compensation as well as reinstate you to your former position.
+If this happened to you, it’s time to get in touch with a work injury attorney so you can file a lawsuit to help recover compensation as well as reinstate you to your former position.

 Please call us today on 877-561-3004 for your free and confidential consultation.
 Thanks for choosing us.